ringo/ringojs/README.txt

 getResource(path)

     This loads a resource object.
-See the importModule functions above for a detailed explanation of helma.modulepath and resource lookup.
+See the import functions above for a detailed explanation of helma.modulepath and resource lookup.

 Building Helma